peterkochlarsen/qdpeg/README.md

 ```
 ## The and_p and not_p parsers
 The `and_p` and `not_p` parsers come in two varieties.
 The first type takes a parser and the result is a skipper that for `and_p` succeeds if the parser succeeds and for `not_p` succeeds if p fails.
 What is special is that none of the parsers consume any input.
 The second variety accepts two parsers.
-These parsers are correspond to a and_p/not_p of the first parameter followed - if this parser succceeded by a call of the second parser
+These parsers are correspond to a and_p/not_p of the first parameter followed - if this parser succceeded by a call of the second parser.

 | Synopsis | Generator |
 | --- | --- |
 |`not_p(Parser p)`| succeeds without consuming input iff p fails  |